peyrona/mingle/README.md

  **What is the easiest way to start?**

-> The "Mingle Standard Platform" is a set of tools created to make easy the daily tasks about _Une_ applications: create, compile, deploy and monitorize.
-All these tools are integrated in the IDE.
-So, beginners only need to know the IDE.
+> All needed tools are integrated in the IDE (Integrated Development Environment).
+So, beginners only need to know about the IDE.
 >
 >
-> "Glue" is the name for the IDE (Integrated Development Environment), it has all you need: an editor, a compiler and an Execution Environment (to execute the compiled code).
+> "Glue" is the name for the IDE, it has all you need: an editor, a compiler and an Execution Environment (to execute the compiled code).
 >
 > So, our recommendation is:
-> 1. Start Glue: for Linux, use "menu.sh"; for other OOSS use "run-win.ps1" or "run-mac.sh" file.
+> 1. Start **Glue**: for Linux, use "menu.sh"; for other OOSS use "run-win.ps1" or "run-mac.sh" file.
 > 2. Open the editor (click the pencil icon at toolbar).
 > 3. Open an example (under 'examples' folder): they are numbered from easiest to smartest.
-> 4. Take "The Une language.pdf" handbook (under "docs" folder).
-> 5. Read, understand and test.
+> 4. Read, understand and test (play with it).
-> 6. Modify the _Une_ source code and re-test.
+> 5. Modify the _Une_ source code and re-test.
-> 7. Go to #3
+> 6. Go to #3

  **What licence has Mingle?**

-> Everything is Open Source (under the Apache License 2.0): the language itself, the MSP specifications, all the source code and even the documentation.
+> Everything is Open Source (Apache License 2.0): the language itself, the MSP specifications, all the source code and even the documentation.
 So everyone can use and distribute everything for free (no charges, never, for nothing).
 >
 > The books (licensed as Creative Commons) are under "todeploy/docs" folder:
 > * Une_language.pdf